 This session will focus on pre-Civil War Slavery labor and explore how working in America and in the South changed for blacks after the Civil War and Emancipation.

 July 25 – Working in Jim Crow America

-This session will examine what kinds of professions were available to blacks during segregation in the South.
+This session will examine what kinds of professions were available to blacks during the time segregation in the South.

-This session will explore the Great Migration and economic set-backs and advancements for blacks during and after WWII.
+This session will focus on the Great Migration and some economic advancements for blacks during and after WWII.

 This session will focus on the 1960s Civil Rights movement and its effect on integrating various industries including the textile industry.